 In Turkish, çeşme means fountain. Çeşme, Turkey is the fountain of the Aegean coast.
-Located just 7 kilometers from the Greek island of Chios, the city is known for its marina, beautiful beaches and crystal clear water. Çeşme, called by many windsurfing and kite-surfing capital of Turkey, is ranked as one of best surfing resort in the world.
-The city is also home to the Çeşme Archaeology Museum and the Çeşme Castle, a restored Genoese military fortress.
+Called by many the windsurfing and kite-surfing capital of Turkey, the area ranks as one of the best surfing-resorts in the world.
+The city is also home to the Çeşme Archaeology Museum and Çeşme Castle, a restored Genoese military fortress.

-Historically, Çeşme was a trading port – exporting local products including grapes, wine, olives, olive oil and mastic.
-Mastic, the resin from the mastic tree, is known to have been popular in during the Roman Era when children chewed it as gum.
+Historically, Çeşme was a trading port – exporting local products including grapes, wine, olives, olive oil, and mastic.
+Known to have been popular during the Roman Era, children chewed the resin from the mastic tree as bubble-gum.
 In Ottoman times, it was highly prized by the Sultan’s Harem as a breath freshener.
-It is also a key ingredient in Turkish ice cream.
+Mastic is also a key ingredient in Turkish ice cream.

 Join me in exploring amazing Turkey, Turkish Culture and Cuisine